 8 Summary of Session 4

-You are now halfway through the course.
-The Open University would really appreciate your feedback and suggestions for future improvement in our optional end-of-course survey [Tip: hold Ctrl and click a link to open it in a new tab.
-(Hide tip)] , which you will also have an opportunity to complete at the end of Session 8.
+You are now half way through the course.
+The Open University would really appreciate your feedback and suggestions for future improvement in our optional, which you will also have an opportunity to complete at the end of Week 8.
 Participation will be completely confidential and we will not pass on your details to others.

 You can now go to Session 5.